Mirwais-Hakimy/node/doc/contributing/pull-requests.md

 specific details of how to do this are included in the new collaborator [Onboarding guide][].
 Usually, a collaborator or triager will start a CI test run for you as approvals for the pull request come in.
-If not, you can ask a collaborator to start a CI run.
+If not, you can ask a collaborator or triager to start a CI run.

 Ideally, the code change will pass ("be green") on all platform configurations supported by Node.js.
 (There are over 30 platform configurations currently.)